Crawl Space Encapsulation & Sealing in Wake Forest

 Why is my crawl space in Wake Forest musty-smelling and moldy?

 The simple answer to the above question would be moisture.
 Moisture can accumulate in your Wake Forest crawl space can lead to mold growth.
 According to the EPA, approximately 60% of all the air in your home's first floor has traveled from the crawl space through cracks in the floor and the HVAC system.
 What this means is that the moldy and musty air you feel on the first floor of your house is actually coming up from the crawl space.
 This happens because your crawl space is under negative pressure, which pulls the air into the home.

 Once summer arrives, this negative pressure in your crawl space pulls the hot and humid air into your crawl space.
 Once it gets inside, the air cools, condensation sets in, and mold begins to grow.
 This damp and relatively moderate environment is the perfect breeding ground for all sorts of rodents, pests, and microbes.
 While it's important to contact a licensed mold remediation company to remove the mold, it will only come back unless you take permanent action.

 How can you solve this problem?
-Call Crawl Space and Basement Technologies of NC to completely seal and encapsulate your crawl space!
+Call Crawl Space and Basement Technologies to completely seal and encapsulate your crawl space!

 1. Vapor Transmission from your Crawl Space.
 When we come out and seal your crawl space in Wake Forest, it will remove the more than 60% of mold laden air that comes from the crawl space.
 This means that the air in your house will be easier to breathe and more pleasant smelling.
 If, however, you fail to seal and encapsulate your crawl space, you are allowing "dirty" unfiltered air entry into the rest of your home.